Happy New Year everybody and thanks so much for following along with our family adventures.

 It doesn’t matter how many times you have seen photos and heard stories about the floating city, being there in person and seeing its alleys and churches will leave you full of high-spirited delight.

-Visiting Venice whos Old Town has been World Heritage Site since 1987, was a part of my multi-city trip in September.
-After days spent exploring Slovenia, I boarded the bus and travelled to Venice, where I made it my mission to wander around its quite locations like Cannaregio and Castello.
+Visiting Venice whose Old Town has been World Heritage Site since 1987, was a part of my multi-city trip in September.
+After days spent exploring Slovenia, I boarded the bus and travelled to Venice, where I made it my mission to wander around its quiet locations like Cannaregio and Castello.

 Seeing more of Ireland

-Before our move to Sligo, we made a simple yet powering promise to only say yes to things and places that excite us.
+Before our move to Sligo, we made a simple yet powerful promise to only say yes to things and places that excite us.

 In search of inspiration, we made a conscious decision to swap round-the-world adventures for local ones and were delighted to extensively explore Ireland and write about it.